Ursula K. Le Guin: Childhood and education

-Ursula K. Le Guin was born Ursula Kroeber in Berkeley, California, on October 21, 1929.
+Ursula Kroeber was born in Berkeley, California, on October 21, 1929.
 Her father, Alfred Louis Kroeber, was an anthropologist at the University of California, Berkeley.
-Le Guin's mother, Theodora Kroeber (born Theodora Covel Kracaw), had a graduate degree in psychology, but turned to writing in her sixties, developing a successful career as an author.
-Among her works was Ishi in Two Worlds (1961), a biographical volume about Ishi, an Indigenous American who became the last known member of the Yahi tribe after the rest of its members were killed by white colonizers.
+Le Guin's mother, Theodora Kroeber (born Theodora Covel Kracaw), had a graduate degree in psychology, but turned to writing in her 60s, developing a successful career as an author.
+Among her works was Ishi in Two Worlds (1961), a biographical volume about Ishi, an Indigenous American who had been studied by Alfred Kroeber.
+Ishi was the last known member of the Yahi tribe after the rest of its members died or (mostly) were killed by white colonizers.

 Le Guin had three older brothers: Karl, who became a literary scholar, Theodore, and Clifton.
 The family had a large book collection, and the siblings all became interested in reading while they were young.
 The Kroeber family had a number of visitors, including well-known academics such as Robert Oppenheimer; Le Guin would later use Oppenheimer as the model for Shevek, the physicist protagonist of The Dispossessed.
-The family divided its time between a summer home in the Napa Valley, and a house in Berkeley during the academic year.
+The family divided its time between a home in Napa Valley during the summer and a house in Berkeley during the academic year.

-Le Guin's reading included science fiction and fantasy: she and her siblings frequently read issues of Thrilling Wonder Stories and Astounding Science Fiction.
+Le Guin's reading included science fiction and fantasy: she and her siblings often read issues of Thrilling Wonder Stories and Astounding Science Fiction.
 She was fond of myths and legends, particularly Norse mythology, and of Native American legends that her father would narrate.
-Other authors she enjoyed were Lord Dunsany and Lewis Padgett.
-Le Guin also developed an early interest in writing; she wrote a short story when she was nine, and submitted her first short story to Astounding Science Fiction when she was eleven.
-The piece was rejected, and she did not submit anything else for another ten years.
+Other authors who she enjoyed were Lord Dunsany and Lewis Padgett.
+In addition to reading, Le Guin also developed an early interest in writing; she wrote a short story when she was nine, and submitted her first short story to Astounding Science Fiction when she was 11.
+The piece was rejected, and she did not submit anything else for another 10 years.

 Le Guin attended Berkeley High School.
-She received her Bachelor of Arts degree in Renaissance French and Italian literature from Radcliffe College of Harvard University in 1951, and graduated as a member of the Phi Beta Kappa honor society.
+From 1947 to 1951 she took a Bachelor of Arts degree in Renaissance French and Italian literature from Radcliffe College of Harvard University, graduating as a member of the Phi Beta Kappa honor society.
 As a child she had been interested in biology and poetry, but had been limited in her choice of career by her difficulties with mathematics.
 Le Guin undertook graduate studies at Columbia University, and earned a Master of Arts degree in French in 1952.
 Soon after, she began working towards a PhD, and won a Fulbright grant to continue her studies in France from 1953 to 1954.